DarkMagic06/DarkMagic06/README.md

-Doing some work with rust while denying some internet meme "Allegations" regarding this  programming language
+Doing all sorts of projects.
+Focusing on Rust, Python, ML, robotics and hardware.

-Send an email @ markingotk@gmail.com for any inquiries or if you know the kind of allegations I am denying hehe
+Send an email at marios2132006@gmail.com for any inquiries

 <!---
 DarkMagic06/DarkMagic06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.